 What Is Business Conversation and Why It Matters

-Business conversation refers to the use of English in professional settings—such as meetings, presentations, emails, negotiations, and networking events.
-Unlike casual conversations, business English requires formal tone, clarity, and purpose.
+Business conversation refers to the strategic use of English in professional environments, such as meetings, presentations, emails, negotiations, and networking events.
+Unlike casual conversations, business English demands a formal tone, precise vocabulary, and a clear purpose to effectively convey ideas and achieve professional goals.
+Whether you’re pitching to a client, collaborating with a global team, or writing a formal email, mastering business conversation is essential for success in today’s interconnected world.

 Baca juga: Kursus IELTS Murah: Terjangkau Tapi Tetap Berkualitas